LodiAniez/quiz/README.md

       	 }[];
       	}
       ```
-   -  **Description**: will allow the authenticated user to create a new quiz, `Note: this endpoint is only for the creation of each individual quiz`, if quiz status is published, this endpoint will
-      generate a permalink so it can be accessible by the visitors.
+   -  **Description**: will allow the authenticated user to create a new quiz, `Note: this endpoint is only for the creation of each individual quiz`, if quiz status is published, this endpoint will generate a permalink so it can be accessible by the visitors.
 Published quizzes cannot be edited anymore.

+-  POST /edit

+   -  payload type:
+      ```typescript
+      	interface {
+      		quiz: {
+      			id: number;
+      			title: string;
+      			status: "saved" | "published";
+      		};
+      		questions: {
+      			id: number;
+      			type: "single" | "multiple";
+      			question: string;
+      		}[];
+      		choices: {
+      			id: number;
+      			label: string;
+      			checkanswer: boolean;
+      		}[]
+      	}
+      ```
+   -  **Description**: Will allow the user to update an item individually, when quiz list is fetched, a field called `edited` is included, from frontend, when a quiz, or a question or a choice is updated, update the `edited` flag to keep track which data is updated, then create a variable for the payload with a type that's specified above, I structured this payload this way so it would be easy to update the update data from the database.
+This would be easy and more organized both in frontend and backend perspective.